henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseManCuration.md

 ## Check

-Before the end of this practical session we will load the reference annotation of drosophila melanogaster allowing you to check your gene manually curated.
+Before the end of this practical session we will load the reference annotation of drosophila melanogaster allowing you to check your manual annotation.
 You should just refresh your web page to display this new track.
 Do not be disappointed if your annotation differs a lot from the reference one.
 Keep in mind that the reference annotation has been curated by experienced experts, and that have used more complete evidence.